binhex/documentation/docker/faq/unraid.md

 Container path is set to:-
 ```/downloads```

-Why is this broken? because although the host path is now ok, the container paths do NOT match.
+Why is this broken? because although the host path is now ok, the container paths do NOT match.&nbsp;&nbsp;

 **WORKING EXAMPLE**</span>